msg-systems/delivery-packer/README.md

 ### Delivery Part Registration

 Inside a `deliveryPart.yaml` the `register` attribute allows the specification of any alias name.
 That name should be unique in the delivery creation process.
-Within the defined alias name we can specify the connected `JS`, `CSS` and `ASSETS` files.
+Within the defined alias name we can specify the connected `JS` and `CSS` files.
 Files are defined as a collection using the `-` in the yaml.

+The `CSS` files can be simple strings or an object with `name` and `ASSETS` attribute.
+The `ASSETS` should be a list of assets used within the CSS file.
+Those assets will be copied to a folder equal to the registered alias name within the given asset output folder.

 ### Example deliveryPart.yaml